PatDuJour/CTO-cookbook/learning-training.md

 * Seems completely unfamiliar
 * Transfer - bring new skills new knowledge

+Novice to Expert
-Uncouncious Competent to Councious Incompetent
+Uncouncious Competence to Councious Incompetence to Concious Comptence to Uncounious Competence